 The yellow one and I disembark for a closer look.
 It is as I expected, the dogwood blossom, the official harbinger of tourists to the Ozarks.
 Except this year, this year is different.
 The world is advertised as being in disarray yet these trees go about their business and take no notice.
-The older trees saw a much worse human virus a century ago when fifty million died, but they do not meddle in the affairs of these humans that come and go so quickly.

 Like any good Arkansawyer who lives in the woods, I run across bones periodically and save a few.
 Over the years they accumulate, but not being too methodical about it, they get stuck here and there, in stuff and under stuff.
 The other day I was moving things around in an outbuilding and uncovered bones that had been missing for years.
 I said, “Well, there they are.”
 Shrek glanced over but did not comment.
 (As a reminder, Shrek is a fat yellow dog.)

 The neighborhood Master Naturalist was recently posted to the desert southwest fighting invasive plants.
 She took this photograph in the San Andres Mountains of southern New Mexico showing the yellow poppies in bloom.